ryansheehy0/Null_Pass_Manager_CLI/README.md

 - Input master password which must be 128 random characters

 ## Commands
-+ Get all logins
+- Get all logins
+- Get all login names
-+ Get login by name
+- Get login by name
-+ Create new login
+- Create new login
 - Update login by name
 - Delete login by name
-+ Generate random password
+- Generate random password

 ## Login and json file structure
 Each login is an object with 4 fields